sladek/SBC_8080_ECB/README.md

    - Start the timer and route its output to the serial communication hardware (like 8251 USART or UART).

 5. **Connect Output to Serial**
-   Device:The output of the **8253 counter** is connected to the baud rate clock input of a serial communication device like the **8251 USART** or a UART module.
+   Device: The output of the **8253 counter** is connected to the baud rate clock input of a serial communication device like the **8251 USART** or a UART module.

 ### Example: Setting Baud rate for 9600 using 1.8432 MHz Clock